 A Q&A with Maritza Penagos, the Interim Executive Director of San Francisco Mission District’s nonprofit El/La Para Trans Latinas.
 El/La serves 300 to 325 participants a year, with a core group of 30 who use their services weekly.
 El/La also hires trans Latina women.
 Six of eight of their staff members are trans Latina and former participants of the program.

-They are an organization that serves transgender women of color – one of the most vulnerable populations in the City of San Francisco.
+They are an organization that supports transgender women of color – one of the most vulnerable populations in the City of San Francisco.
 They provide a wide range of services including meals, an evening drop-in space at their building -- conveniently located one block from 16th street BART – workshops, peer social networking, retreats, case management, referrals, HIV Prevention and PrEP navigation, leadership development opportunities, and advocacy on transgender issues including immigration and violence.
 We ask what it takes to serve San Francisco's Trans Latinas.

 San Francisco is a city of contradictions and El/La Para Trans Latinas is at the intersection of many of them.
 On one hand, San Francisco is a sanctuary city where immigrants are told they are welcomed and are ensured safeguards.
 San Francisco is also a beacon for the LGBTQ community around the world.
 On the other hand, it is one of the most expensive cities to live in the nation.

 El/La Para Trans Latinas is a nonprofit that advocates for the interests of transgender Latinas by providing resources and tools for personal development in a safe space.
 Not only do El/La’s participants face the giant wave of gentrification head on, but El/La itself is facing the possibility of being displaced from its Mission District office.

 Maritza Penagos reflects on this contradiction and on her time as interim executive director of El/La in an interview with Community Initiatives during her last week as acting director.